kitkat729/r-livechat/README.md

 ```

 ## The current state of development
 The project is still under development.
 It can be tested using the built-in npm local web server.
-The App initially fetches 2 static user object, Laura and Rob, assuming the data is coming from somewhere, perhaps from a buddy list.
+The App initially fetches 2 static user objects, Laura and Rob, assuming the data is coming from an external source like a buddy list.
 So the data is given.
 The App loads into two chat windows, one for Laura and one for Rob.
 The underlying real time messaging implementation uses pub/sub, a third party package that I found online.
 The pub/sub portion is a simulation of 2 remote users communicating through a virtual channel, not through an acutal server like Redis.
 Chat messages were not directly injected to any one application's DOM.
 This is to demonstrate how 2 independent App can communicate real time via a medium.
 The Apps do not persist or load previous messages.
 As soon as the webpage is closed, all the messages will be gone.

 ## The on-going state of development
 I am working on a Redux integrated version that extends the current version.
 A centralized data solution, like Redux, will provide the base support for code modularity and independent data store per Subapp.
 The underlying pub/sub implmentation is likely to be unchanged.
 Scrolling the chat log to reveal the most recent message is not in yet.